 Through the exercise of freedom of association, Canada's numerous organizations protect minority rights and freedom of expression by forming a healthy and necessary barrier between the individual and the state.
-A free society demands that all organizations comply with the laws of the land, but does not demand of any organization that it agree with the laws of the land.
+A free society demands that all voluntary associations comply with the laws of the land, but does not demand of any private institution that it agree with the laws of the land.
 In a free society, the door is always open for the expression of disagreement with existing laws, and for the peaceful advocacy of changes to existing laws.

-In stark contrast, the totalitarian state pervades all aspects of social, cultural, political and religious life, demanding compliance with and adherence to the state's ideology.
+In stark contrast to the free society, the totalitarian state pervades all aspects of social, cultural, political and religious life, demanding compliance with and adherence to the state's ideology.
 There are no barriers between the individual and the state, because truly independent associations are prohibited.
-There is no authentic diversity, and hence no need for tolerance either.
+There is no authentic diversity, and hence no need for tolerance either, because all associations and organizations must comply with the state's ideology.
 Disagreement with existing laws, and peaceful advocacy of change to those laws, are forbidden both for individuals and for voluntary associations.

-&lt;sup>1 Galston, "Expressive Liberty, Moral Pluralism, Political Pluralism: Three Sources of Liberal Theory", 40 Wm and Mary LR 869 at 875 (1999).
+1 Galston, "Expressive Liberty, Moral Pluralism, Political Pluralism: Three Sources of Liberal Theory", 40 Wm and Mary LR 869 at 875 (1999).